-Within the larger community Rabbi Polokoff currently sits on the National Commission of the Anti-Defamation League and its National Outreach and Interfaith Affairs Committee, and the Executive Committee of the Anti-Defamation League of Connecticut, serving as Connecticut's Interfaith Co-Chair and formerly as Chair of the Confronting Anti-Semitism Project.
-He is active in many local and state-wide interfaith councils.
-Rabbi Polokoff sits on the Board of Jewish Communities of Western CT - an organization in unique partnership with B'nai Israel, the Waterbury Hospital Ethics Committee, the Southbury Community Trust Fund, and is the Associate Jewish Chaplain of The Taft School.
+Within the larger community Rabbi Polokoff currently sits on the National Commission of the Anti-Defamation League and its National Outreach and Interfaith Affairs Committee, and the Executive Committee of the Anti-Defamation League of Connecticut, serving as Connecticut's Interfaith Chair and formerly as Chair of the Confronting Anti-Semitism Project.
+He is active in many local and state-wide interfaith councils, including the Southbury Clergy Association.
+Rabbi Polokoff sits on the Board of Jewish Communities of Western CT - an organization in unique partnership with B'nai Israel, the Jewish Federation Association of Connecticut, the Waterbury Hospital Ethics Committee, the Southbury Community Trust Fund, and is the Associate Jewish Chaplain of The Taft School.
 His writings appear in local and national publications, including The Orchard.

 Rabbi Polokoff's rabbinical affiliations include: the Central Conference of American Rabbis; the New England Rabbis CCAR Region; the New Haven Board of Rabbis; the New Haven Area Reform Rabbis Council; and the Rabbinic Cabinet of United Jewish Communities.